klmui/klmui-blog-archived/_posts/2020-3-17-YourCodingBreak1.md

 ---
 layout: post
-title: Your Coding Break 1
+title: Got a 10-15 Minute Break? - Your Coding Break 1
 comments: true
 category: Comedy
 type: post
 ---

-# Got a 10-15 minute break?
 ## Your Coding Break is a short post where I share funny content related (or not) to CS.
 I hope you find it entertaining!

 - Let me know if this represents your company right now!
 Please stay safe and take COVID-19 seriously!